 |Mock trial: Tick Card – Patents, validity, claim interpretation|

 The 18th IEEM Intellectual Property Seminar:

 Topic: Intellectual Property and the 4th Industrial Revolution: A Data-Driven Economy 5 and 6 November 2018, Macau Grand Lapa Hotel (t.b.c)

 The annual two-day Intellectual Property Seminar offers a forum for IP professionals wishing to be part of a thought-provoking discussion on cutting-edge developments in intellectual property law and policy.
 Distinguished practitioners, judges and academics from all over the world have contributed to this event.
 The papers they have presented have been published in book form by Kluwer Law International and Hart Publishing.

 The event will cover the way in which intellectual property rights may create obstacles to legitimate trade.
 The WTO/TRIPS Agreement for the first time put intellectual property rights in the context of trade rules.
 The reason was that only a harmonised level of IP protection would ensure a level playing field in international trade, while on the other hand lacunae in the scope of IP protection would lead to trade distortions.
 On the other hand, it must be realised that territorial monopolies are already per se obstacles to trade.
 The TRIPS Agreement tries to strike a balance by ensuring “that measures and procedures to enforce intellectual property rights do not themselves become barriers to legitimate trade”.

 In the last 20 years, a number of controversial cases have arisen where intellectual property rights are conferred, used or enforced in a manner that arguably impede legitimate trade, both in the domestic and international context.

-For this edition, the IP discussion will also include IP Valuation and Exchanges.
+For this edition, the discussion will also explore exhaustion and parallel trade.